-Disruption is forcing businesses to sell to customer benefits not the businesses features.
+Disrupted banks, media, and businesses have to sell to customer benefits not the businesses features.
 This calls, not for a transformation, but evolution of business.
 After all, “Innovation is not just another app”, so Prof. Patrick Njoroge, CBK Governor, reminded banks

-Customers don’t buy the features of your product.
+To begin with, customers don’t buy the features of your product.
 Customers buy the benefits they derive from it.
-A woman buys the skirt because it’s hip or accentuates her hip movement; not because it is black and short.
-The inability to sell ‘hip movement’ as opposed to ‘black skirt’ is the bane of many lost sales.
-Learning from media and banks, businesses too need to realise the difference if they are to survive let alone thrive in this era of disruption.
+For example, a woman buys the skirt because it’s hip or accentuates her hip movement; not because it is black and short.
+Therefore, the inability to sell ‘hip movement’ as opposed to ‘black skirt’ is the bane of many lost sales.
+Learning from disrupted banks and media, businesses too need to realise the difference if they are to survive let alone thrive in this era of disruption.

 For decades, banks have been selling themselves as a feature.
 “You need a bank.”(Said as a statement, not question) “Here, buy from us.”
 The bank has been a necessary evil.
 But what the buyer has always wanted was banking.
 “The world doesn’t need banks but the world needs banking.”
 Spoken in 1997 by Bill Gates, the prediction is rapidly coming to life today.
 M-Pesa is merely the beginning; with social media apps like China’s WeChat that allow money transfer, the teenage disruptive wolf is yet to become an adult.